 The United States provides key assistance to Jamaica to help counter violent crime and transnational criminal activity.
 The partnership focuses on reducing corruption, increasing transparency and good governance, fostering Jamaican participation in regional security efforts, strengthening basic education, and increasing energy resiliency.
 Crime and violence prevention efforts are targeted at building resilience of at-risk youth and their families in targeted hot spot communities and building institutional capacity of government and civil society organizations to effectively prevent crime and violence at the community level.
 Regional HIV/AIDS and economic programs complement U.S. assistance.
 Since the start of the pandemic, the U.S. government has provided over $4 million in assistance to help address COVID-related needs in Jamaica and over 100,000 vaccines through the COVAX facility.

-Principal U.S. embassy officials are listed in the Department’s [418 KB].
+Principal U.S. embassy officials are listed in the Department’s Key Officers List [418 KB].

 More information about Jamaica is available from the Department of State and other sources, some of which are listed here: